rohit1817/most-streamed-Spotify-songs-2023/README.md

 8. **Rank Artists by Their Total Streams Across All Tracks:** Rank artists by the total number of streams across all their tracks and identify the top 5 and bottom 5 artists.

+## Project Purpose

+The primary purpose of this project is to deepen my understanding of SQL, hone my data analysis skills, and explore various SQL queries and techniques.
+This project is a practice project, and I plan to modify it in the course of time as I discover new topics and optimization techniques.
+Furthermore, I have plans to collect datasets that require extensive data cleaning and preprocessing in the future.
+These datasets will serve as the foundation for new projects, which I intend to develop either in SQL or Python.

 ## Acknowledgments

 - **Dataset source:** [Top Spotify Songs 2023](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023)